shenwei356/LexicMap/docs/content/tutorials/search.md

     4.  sgenome,  Subject genome ID.
     5.  sseqid,   Subject sequence ID.
     6.  qcovGnm,  Query coverage (percentage) per genome: $(aligned bases in the genome)/$qlen.
-    7.  hsp,      Nth HSP in the genome.
+    7.  hsp,      Nth HSP in the genome. (just for improving readability)
     8.  qcovHSP   Query coverage (percentage) per HSP: $(aligned bases in a HSP)/$qlen.
     9.  alenHSP,  Aligned length in the current HSP.
     10. pident,   Percentage of identical matches in the current HSP.